Updated March 2020

 The CEP Credentialing Program has two (2) core purposes:

-Professionals may earn micro-credentials in up to 15 core competency areas that are key to success in higher education civic and community engagement.
-Each earned individual micro-credential, or digital badge, recognizes an individual’s threshold of knowledge, skills, experience, and critical commitments in each core competency area.
-CEPs may combine earned micro-credentials across a range of competency areas to apply for recognition as a fully-certified Community Engagement Professional.
+Professionals may earn credentials in up to 15 core competency areas that are key to success in higher education civic and community engagement.
+Each earned credential, or digital badge, recognizes an individual’s threshold of knowledge, skills, experience, and critical commitments in a specific competency area.
+CEPs may combine earned credentials across a range of competency areas to apply for recognition as a fully-certified Community Engagement Professional.

 The credentialing process is managed by Campus Compact, a membership-based, 401(3)c organization that serves as a national coalition of 1,000+ colleges and universities committed to the public purposes of higher education.
-The administration and supervision of the program is overseen by Campus Compact’s Director of Professional Learning, supported by the contributions of two separate Advisory Boards, one supporting content development (Content Advisory Board) and the other supporting operations, policy, and procedure (Operations Advisory Board).
+The administration and supervision of the program is overseen by Campus Compact’s director of professional learning and engaged scholarship, supported by the contributions of two separate Advisory Boards, one supporting content development (Content Advisory Board) and the other supporting operations, policy, and procedure (Operations Advisory Board).